 Previously, ML practitioners at Airbnb spent roughly 60% of their time on collecting and writing transformations for machine learning tasks. — Airbnb

 Next, we have serving needs.
 Here, the key need is to use the features in production, usually at high throughput and low latency (i.e., not SQL queries).
 Other needs include the ability to integrate with existing offline feature stores so features can be synced from offline to online feature stores (e.g., Redis).
-It can also include the ability to perform feature transformations within the feature store itself.
+It can also include the ability to perform real-time feature transformations within the feature store itself.

 Data scientists would typically implement features in individual silos, then hand over their code to a data engineering team to reimplement production-ready pipelines.
 This process of reimplementing pipelines can add months to a project and requires complex coordination between teams. — GoJek